-Such QM-matched force fields can then be employed to achieve more extensive sampling in a fully classical MD simulation of the whole system.
+Such QM-matched force fields can be employed to achieve more extensive sampling in a fully classical MD simulation of the whole system.

-A different extension of capabilities in MiMiC will be based on enhancing the MTS workflow illustrated in Section \ref{sec:mts_md}, which unlocks a plethora of possible combinations of different high- and low-level methods, including wave function, DFT, semiempirical, force field, and ML models\cite{mouvet2022recent}.
-A future release of MiMiC will also include an adaptive ML-accelerated MTS QM/MM scheme where the ML model is retrained on the fly whenever the system accesses new regions of configurational space (e.g. during a chemical reaction) for which the original ML model has insufficient predictive power.
-In addition, this adaptive scheme allows for a dynamic training set build-up during the run, thus, circumventing the need for extensive and computationally demanding a priori generation of high-level reference data.
+A different extension of capabilities in MiMiC will be based on enhancing the MTS workflow illustrated in Sec.~\ref{sec:mts_md}, which unlocks a plethora of possible combinations of different high- and low-level methods, including wave function, DFT, semiempirical, force field, and ML models\cite{mouvet2022recent}.
+A future release of MiMiC will also include an adaptive ML-accelerated MTS QM/MM scheme in which the ML model is retrained on the fly whenever the system accesses new regions of configurational space (e.g., during a chemical reaction) where the original ML model has insufficient predictive power.
+In addition, this adaptive scheme allows for a dynamic training set build-up during the run, thus circumventing the need for extensive and computationally demanding a priori generation of high-level reference data.